Kabul: Antiquity

 The origin of Kabul, who built it and when, is largely unknown.
-The Hindu Rigveda, composed between 2000 and 1500 BC and one of the four canonical texts of Hinduism, and the Avesta, the primary canon of texts of Zoroastrianism, refer to the Kabul River and to a settlement called Kubha.
+The Rigveda, composed between 2000 and 1500 BCE and one of the four canonical texts of Hinduism, and the Avesta, the primary canon of texts of Zoroastrianism, refer to the Kabul River and to a settlement called Kubha.

 The Kabul valley was part of the Median Empire (c.
-678–549 BC).
-In 549 BC, the Median Empire was annexed by Cyrus The Great and Kabul became part the Achaemenid Empire (c.
-550–330 BC).
+678–549).
+In 549 BC, the Median Empire was annexed by Cyrus the Great and Kabul became part the Achaemenid Empire (c.
+550–330).
 During that period, Kabul became a center of learning for Zoroastrianism, followed by Buddhism and Hinduism.
 An inscription on Darius the Great's tombstone lists Kabul as one of the 29 countries of the Achaemenid Empire.

-When Alexander annexed the Achaemenid Empire, the Kabul region came under his control.
+When Alexander the Great annexed the Achaemenid Empire, the Kabul region came under his control.
 After his death, his empire was seized by his general Seleucus, becoming part of the Seleucid Empire.
-In 305 BCE, the Seleucid Empire was extended to the Indus River which led to friction with the neighbouring Mauryan Empire.
+In 305, the Seleucid Empire was extended to the Indus River, which led to friction with the neighbouring Maurya Empire.

-During the Mauryan period, trade flourished because of uniform weights and measures.
-Irrigation facilities for public use were developed leading to an increased harvest of crops.
-People were also employed as artisans, jewellers, and carpenters.
+During the Mauryan period, trade flourished due to the use of uniform weights and measures.
+Irrigation facilities for public use were developed, resulting in an increased crop harvest.
+People were also employed as artisans, jewelers, and carpenters.

-The Greco-Bactrians took control of Kabul from the Mauryans in the early 2nd century BC, then lost the city to their subordinates in the Indo-Greek Kingdom around the mid-2nd century BC.
-Buddhism was greatly patronised by these rulers and the majority of people of the city were adherents of the religion.
+The Greco-Bactrian Kingdom took control of Kabul from the Mauryans in the early 2nd century BCE, then lost the city to their successors in the Indo-Greek Kingdom around the mid-2nd century BCE.
+Buddhism was greatly patronized by these rulers, and the majority of the city's population was adherents of the religion.
 Indo-Scythians expelled the Indo-Greeks by the mid 1st century BC, but lost the city to the Kushan Empire about 100 years later.

-It is mentioned as Kophes or Kophene in some classical writings.
-Hsuan Tsang refers to the city as Kaofu in the 7th century AD, which is the appellation of one of the five tribes of the Yuezhi who had migrated from across the Hindu Kush into the Kabul valley around the beginning of the Christian era.
-It was conquered by Kushan Emperor Kujula Kadphises in about 45 AD and remained Kushan territory until at least the 3rd century AD.
-The Kushans were Indo-European-speaking peoples based in Bactria.
+It is mentioned as Kophes or Kophene in some classical Greek writings.
+The Chinese Buddhist monk Hsuan Tsang refers to the city as Kaofu in the 7th century AD, which is the appellation of one of the five tribes of the Yuezhi who had migrated from across the Hindu Kush into the Kabul valley around the beginning of the Common Era.
+It was conquered by Kushan Emperor Kujula Kadphises in about 45 CE, and remained Kushan territory until at least the 3rd century.
+The Kushans were Indo-European-speaking peoples related to the Yuezhi and based in Bactria.